bbatsov/batsov.com/_pages/contact.md

 I can heartily recommend Fastmail to everyone looking for a great email service that respects your privacy.
 Using my [affiliate link to sign up](https://ref.fm/u26676944) will give you a 10% discount for the first year.

+If you're obsessed with privacy - don't worry; I've a got ProtonMail as well!
+My handle there is `bbatsov` and I'm always happy to engage in a fully encrypted email conversation about Life, the Universe and everything else.

 ### GitHub

 The best place to collaborate on any of my OSS projects is GitHub.
 I welcome all